Nextiva / Blog / VoIP

 Vanity phone numbers can use any of the toll-free prefixes.
 Examples include the following:

 As you can imagine, vanity toll-free numbers are hard to get, even today.
-A better alternative to a nationally recognized phone number is a local one, where you opt for a phone number that is locally trusted and easily recognized, such as 602-555-5555.
+A better alternative to a nationally recognized phone number is a local one, where you opt for a local phone number that is trusted and easily recognized.

 Shared use numbers